Amoralpa11/SBI-project/README.md

 * When performing the reduction of repeated interactions in the input by similiarity we set certain thresholds of similiarity.
 These thresholds can lead to consider subunits formed by the same chains and that have the same interaction but that are slightly rotated, so as to fit in a barrerl for example, to be deprecated.
 In these cases we only gather one of these interactions and ultimately when building the complex, barrel in this case, the last subunit may not be added due to clashes derived from an accumulation of little rotation mistakes in the rest of subunits forming the barrel.

-* With the recursive approach the amount of processing time when many chains with many interactions are passed and an intesive search is required can be very large.
+* With the recursive approach the amount of processing time when many chains with many interactions are passed and an intesive search is specified can be very large.
 In these cases we recommend to use the option -simp of the program which returns the first structure found, therefore, reducing processing time but with the inconvenient that the structure returned may not be the desired by the user.